logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-update-4/linux.md

 ## TestArchitect Automation

--   [**Database support**](/automation-guide/application-testing/testing-with-databases/): With this update, TestArchitect allows you to interface with a variety of standardized database systems.
+-   [Database support](/automation-guide/application-testing/testing-with-databases/): With this update, TestArchitect allows you to interface with a variety of standardized database systems.
 A set of new built-in actions and harness methods allows your tests to [connect to, and run queries](/automation-guide/application-testing/testing-with-databases/) against, Microsoft SQL Server, MySQL, and MS Excel data sources.

     |Action|Harness method|Description|
     |------|--------------|-----------|